OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/reference/software-releases.md

 - [AIP: ArbOS Version 20 "Atlas" Snapshot Vote](https://snapshot.org/#/arbitrumfoundation.eth/proposal/0x813a366e287a872ada13d4f8348e771c7aa2d8c3cb00b2be31539ceab5627513)

 # ArbOS 11
 ArbOS 11 is shipped via Nitro v2.2.0, which is available on Docker hub with the image tag: `offchainlabs/nitro-node:v2.2.0-f7dc9de`.
-This release of Nitro is a mandatory release for Arbitrum One and Nova, pending governance approval.
+This release of Nitro is a mandatory upgrade for Arbitrum One and Nova validators.

 ### High-level description of ArbOS 11 changes
 - Addition of EVM changes made on L1 Ethereum as part of the [Shanghai upgrade](https://ethereum.org/history#shanghai), including support for the `PUSH0` opcode.